kean/Nuke/Documentation/NukeUI.docc/ImageViewExtensions.md

 ## Progressive Decoding

-Nuke supports progressive JPEG out of the box.
+Progressive JPEG is supported out of the box.

 ## Custom Views